yahoo/kubectl-flame/README.md

 Golang support is based on [ebpf profiling](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter).
 Python support is based on [py-spy](https://github.com/benfred/py-spy).
 Ruby support is based on [rbspy](https://rbspy.github.io/).
 NodeJS support is based on [perf](https://perf.wiki.kernel.org/index.php/Main_Page).
+In order for Javascript Symbols to be resolved, node process needs to be run with `--perf-basic-prof` flag.

 ## Contribute
 Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
 We welcome issues, questions, and pull requests.